subquery/documentation/docs/ai/run_publish/cli.md

 Run an AI app

 Commands:
-  subql-ai            Run an AI app                                    [default] subql-ai info       Get information on a project subql-ai embed-mdx  Creates a Lance db table with embeddings from MDX files subql-ai repl       Creates a CLI chat with a running app subql-ai publish    Publishes a project to IPFS so it can be easily
+  subql-ai            Run an AI app                                        [default] subql-ai info       Get information on a project subql-ai embed-mdx  Creates a Lance db table with embeddings from MDX files subql-ai repl       Creates a CLI chat with a running app subql-ai publish    Publishes a project to IPFS so it can be easily distributed subql-ai init       Create a new project skeleton
-                      distributed

 Options:
       --version          Show version number                           [boolean]